rentready/tests-sample/README.md

 # Technical assessment
 In this task, you should finalize the scenario.
 The user should enter "Rent Ready" into the search bar and click "Search" button.
-The page objects you need here are: "buttonSearch" and "inputSearch".
+The page objects you need here are buttonSearch and inputSearch.
 They are implemented in test-page-example.
+Pay attention to the fact that objects and their implementation should be used without quotes.

 The project is created using https://github.com/Marketionist/testcafe-cucumber-steps.
 You can find more examples here.